MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 The process owner for a flow is the individual that's responsible for the successful execution of a given process.
 They're responsible for making critical  for that process and the flows that support it.
 You should identify the process owner for each workload flow.
 You should also identify the stakeholders for each flow.
 Stakeholders can be involved in the workload, have dependencies on a flow, or manage a dependency that the flow has.

 You might have a responsibility assignment matrix (RAM) or RACI matrix that already identifies process owners and stakeholders.
-Typically, process owners are responsible or accountable for a process, and stakeholders are consulted or informed.
+Typically, process owners are responsible or accountable for a process, and you consult or inform stakeholders.

 ### Identify escalation paths for each flow

 The identification of escalation paths is about determining channels for escalating issues related to a flow.
 Issues that need escalation could be urgent updates, security concerns, degradations, or technical incidents.
 The goal of identifying an escalation path is to ensure timely and effective resolution of issues.

 The escalation path you map out should start with the person or group most likely to resolve a particular issue.
 If this person or group can't resolve the issue, the escalation path should identify the next point of contact.
-The next point of contact has broader responsibilities and is able to coordinate mitigation strategies more parts of the organization.
+The next point of contact has broader responsibilities and is able to coordinate mitigation strategies with more parts of the organization.
 The number of people on an escalation path varies by flow and organization.
 Too many people on an escalation path can slow the resolution efforts.

 ### Identify business impact of each flow

 The identification of the business impact of each flow is essential for understanding how each flow contributes to key business objectives.
 Business impact could include revenue generation, customer satisfaction, or operational efficiency.
-By understanding both the positive and negative impact of each flow, you can prioritize efforts to ensure the reliability of the flow that matter most to your business.
-It's important to consider not just the direct impact of flow failure but its indirect effects on other interconnected processes.
+By understanding both the positive and negative impact of each flow, you can prioritize efforts to ensure the reliability of the flow that matter the most to your business.
+It's important to consider the direct impact of flow failure and its indirect effect on other interconnected processes.
 Here are steps to identify the business impact of each flow:

 - *Identify positive impact.* Determine the expected benefits when a flow runs as intended.
 The expected benefits could include improved efficiency, increased revenue, enhanced customer satisfaction, or any other positive effect on the business.